 Springfield College students provide more than 120,000 hours of community service annually.
 This is done through academic opportunities, such as our on-campus stroke therapy clinic for community members; clubs and organizations, which includes Habitat for Humanity and the Springfield College Outreach Committee; athletics, including Men’s Basketball Coach Charlie Brock’s reading program for students in Springfield Public Schools; and our Office of Student Volunteer Programs, which helps students locate and organize community service activities.

 Springfield College is located in picturesque New England and is situated on the shores of Lake Massasoit.
 Centrally located to a variety of attractions, restaurants, and entertainment venues, there’s always something to do.
 Across the lake is East Campus, which is 82 acres of forest ecosystem in the center of the city.
 With ropes courses, canoes, kayaks, and an outdoor fire pit with seating for 200, East Campus serves as an excellent experiential learning and teambuilding resource.
 Our reach doesn’t stop in Springfield.
 We have online learning opportunities and regional campuses across the country.

 Our alumni are employed across industries and around the globe.

 A Springfield College T-shirt at the airport or a Luther Gulick triangle bumper sticker on your car are bound to attract Springfield College alumni who have the same amount of passion for the College as when they were students.
 Our alumni stay in touch, even if they’re living in a different time zone.
 The Office of Alumni Relations and the Career Center host networking events where students can meet alumni, make connections, and get leads for jobs and internships.

-DOCTORATE: Physical Education (specializations in Exercise Physiology, Sports & Exercise Psychology, Teaching & Administration), Physical Therapy, Counseling
+DOCTORATE: Physical Education (PhD): Specializations in Exercise Physiology, Sport & Exercise Psychology, Teaching & Administration, Physical Therapy (DPT), Counseling Psychology (PsyD).